• Skip to primary navigation

 Maxi pads are a must-have because postpartum bleeding can last for up to several weeks after birth.
 Start with a good supply of overnight chlorine-free maxi pads such as Seventh Generation Free & Clear (free of fragrance and elemental chlorine) or Rael Pads (which features a layer of organic cotton).
 Alternatively, you can also use organic cotton reusable menstrual pads.

-You might also need to use Depends for the first week or two when bleeding is at its heaviest.
-I have not found a cleaner version of Depends undergarments.
-Some moms like to use Depends and some prefer to stick with pads.
+You might also need to use disposable padded underwear for the first week or two when bleeding is at its heaviest.
+Some moms like to use the disposable underwear while some prefer to stick with pads.
 I used pads and find that they work just fine.

 Either way, you can gradually switch to Cora’s regular flow pads or Seventh Generation and panty liners by Cora, Rael, or Seventh Generation.
 Choose what works for you and will make you feel your best.